ems-project/ems-project.github.io/dev/client-helper-bundle/routing.md

 ````

 The template's response should be a JSON containing those optional parameters:
+- `path`: path for returning BinaryFileResponse
-- `url`: the target url to redirect to
+- `url`: the target url to redirect to, required if path is not defined
 - `status`: the HTTP return's code.
 Default value: 302
 - `message`: A 404 message.
 Default value 'Page not found'
+- `headers`: array for defining the response headers

 If the url parameter is not defined, the controller will throw a 404 with the message parameter.